Aphasia & Rehabilitation Outcomes Lab

 At the UD Aphasia & Rehabilitation Outcomes (ARO) Lab, we research post-stroke aphasia to understand ways to improve aphasia treatment outcomes.
 Specifically, we are interested in aphasia and…

 - psychological factors – like stress, depression, and resilience

-- cognitive factors – like memory and attention
+- cognitive factors – like working memory and attention

 - treatment engagement and response

-Dr. Rebecca Hunting Pompon, the director and principal investigator of the UD ARO Lab, has a background in adult mental health, counseling, and aphasia rehabilitation.
-She trains and advises clinicians across the allied health professions on interpersonal communication and counseling skills in a variety of clinical contexts.
-For more information, contact email@example.com or visit CliniciansKit.com
+Dr. Rebecca Hunting Pompon, the director and principal investigator of the UD ARO Lab, has a background in adult mental health and counseling in addition to aphasia rehabilitation research.
+She trains and advises clinicians in a variety of clinical contexts on interpersonal communication and counseling skills (e.g., course series produced by MedBridge Education, CEU article featured on 20Q with Ann Kumer).